-How to Juggle MCAT Prep and Work (It Can Be Done!)
+How to Juggle MCAT Prep and Work

 You are not alone.
 Every year, thousands of students must make the difficult decision to work their way through undergraduate school.
 Whether you are working on-campus or off-campus, balancing work with school responsibilities and MCAT preparation can be quite the challenge.
 Nevertheless, with a little planning and a lot of determination you CAN pull it off!

 Plan Ahead and Schedule Accordingly

 It is really never too early to start thinking about the month and year in which you want to take the MCAT.
 Once you choose that date, you can slowly but surely put the other pieces into place by making an effective MCAT study schedule and asking yourself the following questions:

 - How long do I need to study for the MCAT?
 3 months?
 6 months?
 Longer?
 (See our MCAT Study Schedule)

 - How will I study for the MCAT?
 Self-study or a MCAT prep course?

 - Will I have taken all my basic science courses by the time I take the MCAT?

 Likewise, you should also think about the other activities that you need or want to do such as volunteering, research, sports, or studying abroad.
 You may even have the opportunity to take on an internship or shadowing experience.
 Whatever it is that you aim to do or achieve, schedule your activities by quarter, semester, or at least school year and by all means prioritize!